JoeLumbley/Tank/README.md

 # Tank

 Welcome to the **Tank Project**!
 This exciting and interactive app brings the thrill of tank battles to your screen, combining strategic gameplay with dynamic graphics and responsive controls.
-Developed using Visual Basic, this project showcases a robust architecture that handles everything from turret mechanics to projectile management and audio integration.
+This project showcases a robust architecture that handles everything from turret mechanics to projectile management and audio integration.

 ![001](https://github.com/user-attachments/assets/be612b80-8730-4cff-abc0-5a3dd3c59cd2)